bsv-blockchain/cars-node/GETTING_STARTED.md

 We’ll use the provided `docker-compose.yml`.
 Refer to the source code you've cloned.

-- Update the ingress HTTP port from its default value of 8081 to be 80.
+- Update the ingress HTTP port from its default value of 8081 to be 6080.
-- Update the ingress HTTPS port from its default value of 8082 to be 443.
+- Update the ingress HTTPS port from its default value of 8082 to be 6443.
 - Review the variables and ensure that everything else is consistent with your setup and expectations.
 - Adjust as needed.
 Make sure the `.env` file generated by the `npm run setup` script is located in the same directory as your Docker Compose file and your source code.

-Run your new CARS node:
+Once satisfied, run:
 ```bash
 docker compose build
 docker compose up -d